Outrage of Modesty: Practical Considerations

 Section 354 of the Penal Code criminalises the use of criminal force on another person with the intention or knowledge that it will thereby outrage the modesty of that person.

 Outrage of modesty is also commonly known as molestation.
-The terms ‘outrage’ and ‘modesty’ are left undefined to accommodate for the ever-changing societal values and differing individual beliefs, i.e. this allows the court to take more factors into account such as the race or religion of the victim and the manner in which the force is applied.
+The terms ‘outrage’ and ‘modesty’ are left undefined to accommodate for the ever-changing societal values and differing individual beliefs, i.e. this allows the court to take more factors into accounts such as the race or religion of the victim and the manner in which the force is applied.

 Recent statistics released by the Singapore Police Force revealed an increase in outrage of modesty cases.
 The number of outrage of modesty cases increased by 5 percent in the first half of 2019 as compared to the first half of 2018 – from 797 cases to 837 cases.
 Common cases include touching a stranger’s thigh on a public transport and slapping a colleague’s buttocks without his/her consent.

 There are several implications when a foreigner is involved with such an offence.
 The police and the prosecution can take as long as 3 months in some cases before determining whether or not to proceed with the charge(s) against you.

 During this period, they are not required to provide you with any updates or information on the case.
 You may wish to engage a lawyer at this point, our criminal lawyers can assist you in communicating directly with the police and the prosecution to enquire about the status of your case.

 In addition, your employer may suspend or dismiss you from your job – this means that you will be cut off from your source of income and may potentially lose your accommodation.
 Whilst under investigation, the police may withhold your passport to prevent you from leaving the country.
 The worst-case scenario is where you are left stranded in Singapore without proper accommodation.